yyhhoi/hoi.github.io/_pages/portfolio.markdown

 </style>

-## Dual-Sequence Net
+# Dual-Sequence Net

 **Summary**:
-Human thinking process is inherently dual in nature: Like while we are chopping an onion (local/actual actions), we might "mind-wander" and think what if we wathced TV instead? (remote/v  irtual plan).
+Human thinking process is inherently dual in nature: Like while we are chopping an onion (local/actual actions), we might "mind-wander" and think what if we wathced TV instead? (remote/virtual plan).
 To model such a process, we simulated a biological neural network to test our theory.
 We showed that sequential firing of neurons can support such dual coding, and published our results in *eLife*.

 **Methods**:
 Theoretical Modelling with Differential Equations, Numerical Simulation, Non-linear Classifiers, Synaptic Learning Rules, Time-series Analysis.